Calvin Lin

 C-Breeze Compiler Infrastructure

-C-Breeze is a compiler infrastructure that's intended to be small and easy to use, both as a teaching tool and a research tool.
-C-Breeze is currently a source-to-source translator for ANSI C (ISO 9899), but we are in the process of creating a PowerPC back-end, and we are adding support for object oriented optimizations so we can compile Java programs (producing Java source as output).
+C-Breeze is a compiler infrastructure that's intended to be small and easy to use, both as a teaching tool and a research tool (the Broadway compiler is built on top of C-Breeze).
+C-Breeze is currently a source-to-source translator for ANSI C (ISO 9899), but we are in the process of retargetting the compiler to the LLVM infrastructure so that we can support C++.

 C-Breeze is written in C++ and is organized as a series of phases.
 Phases are provided to parse source code into an AST, to dismantle the AST to a low level intermediate representation, to build a control flow graph, and to convert to SSA form.
 Various other analysis and optimization phases are available, such as a context-sensitive interprocedural pointer analysis, PRE using SSA form, a configurable interprocedural dataflow analysis engine, and more mundane phases such as liveness analysis and constant propagation.
 New phases can be added by using the Visitor design pattern through built-in phases to traverse and change the AST.